-O’Donnell Consulting Engineers performed an independent FEA structural assessment of water tight mining bulkhead doors.
+We performed an independent finite element analysis (FEA) of water tight mining bulkhead doors to determine structural integrity.
 The assessment included the bulkhead doors themselves, the stress transfer cylinder (STC) embedded in a thick walled concrete cylinder, and the concrete cast into the rock excavation.

 The structural integrity of bulkheads is a very important issue in mine safety.
 In the event of a water inrush from one side of mining operations that exceeds the mine pumping capacity, bulkhead doors are closed to save the the other side of the mine from flooding.